Vishal-Upendran/Vishal-Upendran.github.io/pages/cv.md

 - Reviewer for articles in the journal Solar Physics.

 ### Invited Talks
+-  Dec 2021 @ European Solar Physics Online Seminars (ESPOS): "On the formation solar wind and switchbacks, and Quiet Sun heating".
+-  Dec 2021 @ IUCAA Seminar series: "On the formation solar wind and switchbacks, and Quiet Sun heating".
--  May 2021 @ Physikalisch-Meteorologische Observatorium Davos/World Radiation Center (PMOD/WRC) On the Impulsive Heating of Quiet Solar Corona.
+-  May 2021 @ Physikalisch-Meteorologische Observatorium Davos/World Radiation Center (PMOD/WRC): "On the Impulsive Heating of Quiet Solar Corona".

+### Public Talks
+-  Fev 2021 @ Athaang astronomy club, IISER Tirupati: The exhalations and snores of the slumbering Sun.
+-  Aug 2021 @ Fergusson college, Pune, India: From Sun to Earth using A.I

 ### Conferences